Yooval/Jobify/README.md

   - **Profile**: View and edit your details.
   - **Admin (restricted to the admin)**: View the total number of users and applications in the system.

-Users can log out at any time.
+Users can log out at any time and choose between dark and bright displayment.

 ### Server Side:
 The server side handles two main responsibilities: